cyanff/anime.gf/README.md

 ### Start a new chat!
 ![AI-gameview-demo-usage-chat](https://github.com/cyanff/anime.gf/assets/42996044/20aee910-ac04-4f17-b216-2fd0ec9f30bc)

+## Planned
+### Local Inference
+Want to run your models locally?
+The app will manage the entire process for you!
+No seperate backend required.
+### Online character database
+An online database and website to host and share character cards!
+### More To Be Announced...

+## Community

+JOIN THE [DISCORD](https://discord.gg/CNGAZrahmA)! if any of these applies! (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧
+- You want to **share** and **collect** cards
+- You want help test the app
+- You want to report a bug
+- You want to request a feature

 ## Support
 If you encounter any issues or have questions, please don't hesitate to ask us on [Discord](https://discord.gg/CNGAZrahmA)!

 Made with ❤️ by cyan and snavu @[moecorp](https://www.anime.gf/)

+## Contacts
+- Discord:  _cyan_
+- Twitter:  abyssalblue_
+- Discord:  snafu_xd
+- Twitter:  snafu_0x0

+- Email: hello@moecorp.co